 DOC1.4.1 Demand Forecast Information

 The DNO will co-ordinate all Demand forecast information for each Grid Supply Point to meet the requirements of the Grid Code.
-The DNO will aggregate forecast information provided by Users, where appropriate, and provide forecast information to NGESO where the Demand, or change in Demand, is equal to or greater than the Demand Control Notification Level at any DNO Connection Point.
+The DNO will aggregate forecast information provided by Users, where appropriate, and provide forecast information to the ISOP where the Demand, or change in Demand, is equal to or greater than the Demand Control Notification Level at any DNO Connection Point.

 DOC1.4.2 Generation Output Information